 The Learning Through Languages Research Symposium is a unique way for your students to conduct and present preliminary research in their language of study.
-Eligible students include Arabic, Chinese, French, German, Italian, Japanese, Russian or Spanish students, including heritage speakers.
+Eligible students include Arabic, Chinese, French, German, Japanese, Russian or Spanish students, including heritage speakers.
 Participating students are encouraged to be at Level III or higher.

 Join us for the third annual Learning through Languages Research Symposium on Wednesday, December 13, 2017!

 The application deadline for this year’s symposium has passed.

 Click here for answers to Frequently Asked Questions about the program.